+Calendar

 Class Diagram

 Getting to know the Class Diagram

 Introducing the Class Diagram

-The Class Diagram is one of the Unified Modeling Language (UML) Structural diagrams that can be used to model a wide range of things.
-It is a general purpose diagram for modeling entities in the business and technical domains including terms and concepts Business Rules and Capabilities to XML and Database Schemas.
+The Class diagram is one of the Unified Modeling Language (UML) Structural diagrams that can be used to model a wide range of things.
+It is a general purpose diagram for modeling entities in the business and technical domains, including terms and concepts, Business Rules, and Capabilities in XML and Database Schemas.